Skip to Content

 3. Project design and implementation

-Within the framework of the House of Wisdom Teacher Training initiative, a fully online course titled “Innovative Approaches to Using Technology in Education” was developed and delivered by Umida Hikmatilla (also known as Khikmatillaeva), a specialist in educational organization and instructional design at Indiana University.
+Within the framework of the House of Wisdom Teacher Training initiative, a fully online course titled “Innovative Approaches to Using Technology in Education” was developed and delivered by Umida Hikmatilla (also known as Khikmatillaeva), a specialist in language educational and instructional design.

 4. Participants